 “It is especially important for the trade union movement to draw a clear line against right- wing extremist as well as right-wing populist parties and movements, since they call into question and/or actively oppose the foundational values of our democratic, pluralistic, rights-based society.
 (Page 7)

 So there we have it in a nutshell.
 The foundational values of ‘our’ (sic) society which are to be defended against right-wing anti-capitalist critiques are those based upon a pluralist rights-based capitalist democracy.
+Nothing wrong with capitalism then?
 Incidentally, the document chooses to include a lengthy quote from a right-wing publication to make sure trade unionists know what they should oppose.
 The quote contains the following anti-capitalist rhetoric;

 “Free-floating global capital blurs the boundaries between the political authority of one state and another, robs nations of their autonomy in taking decisions and acting, and leads to forms of capitalist governance without a government elected by the people.
 By attacking key principles of nation-states such as territoriality, sovereignty, and legality, globalisation destroys the only conceivable geo-political spaces of popular government for the benefit of anonymous, supranational power structures…….Unbridled capital pays no heed to territory, people and standards.
 This fact harbours within it the prospect that, if this development continues, there can only be a future for unscrupulous profiteers and mere alms for the people suffering from this trend, who are at risk of dissolution.”
 (Page 18)